vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 	color_attachment.loadOp = VK_ATTACHMENT_LOAD_OP_CLEAR;
 	// we keep the attachment stored when the renderpass ends color_attachment.storeOp = VK_ATTACHMENT_STORE_OP_STORE;
-	//we dont care about stencil
+	//we don't care about stencil
 	color_attachment.stencilLoadOp = VK_ATTACHMENT_LOAD_OP_DONT_CARE;
 	color_attachment.stencilStoreOp = VK_ATTACHMENT_STORE_OP_DONT_CARE;

-	//we dont know or care about the starting layout of the attachment color_attachment.initialLayout = VK_IMAGE_LAYOUT_UNDEFINED;
+	//we don't know or care about the starting layout of the attachment color_attachment.initialLayout = VK_IMAGE_LAYOUT_UNDEFINED;

 	//after the renderpass ends, the image has to be on a layout ready for display